powerc9000/game-off/README.md

-game-off
+Snow College Game Off
 ========

-Snow College game making competition
+To enter fork this repository.